 Legend of Syrenka

 While the other decided to go on, swimming across the baltic sea, she eventually reached the Gdansk coast.
 She liked the city but seeing a river leading deep in the land, she could not resist and swam further.
-Following the queen of the Polish rivers, she reached the shores of the Old Town in Warsaw.
+Following the queen of the Polish rivers, she reached the shores of the Old Town in

 She swam for a very long time, and finally, resigned, decided to rest.
 She sat down on the river bank and admired the beautiful surroundings that she immediately liked.
 Relaxing, the mermaid started singing and aroused the attention of a wealthy merchant who heard her blissful singing.

 The merchant kidnapped her wanting to make money out of her.
 As it turned out, his plan failed when a young fisherman came to rescue a gorgeous mermaid.
-In appreciation for the freedom, the mermaid promised to protect the city of Warsaw and its inhabitants.
+In appreciation for the freedom, the mermaid promised to protect the city of